 See Career Services.

-The SAVE Taskforce provides programming and education on the topic of sexual violence and interpersonal prevention and response with the goal of informing the LLCC community about issues such as consent, dating violence, domestic violence, stalking and sexual assault.
+The SAVE Taskforce provides programming and education on the topic of sexual violence and interpersonal prevention and response with the goal of informing the LLCC community about dating violence, domestic violence, stalking and sexual assault.
 SAVE aims to reduce stigma, inspire activism and connect LLCC with community resources.
-SAVE provides a platform where students, staff and faculty can learn about safe bystander intervention strategies, ways they can help prevent sexual and intimate partner violence, where to access support and how to support survivors.
-Questions should be directed to the chair of the SAVE Taskforce, the compliance and prevention coordinator, at 217-786-4682.
-Additional information can be found at llcc.edu/sexual-violence-resources.
+SAVE provides a platform where the LLCC community can learn about safe bystander intervention strategies, ways they can help prevent sexual and intimate partner violence, where to access support and how to support survivors.
+Questions should be directed to the chair of the SAVE Taskforce, the compliance and prevention coordinator, at 217-786-3426.
+Additional information can be found at LLCC’s Sexual Violence Resource webpage.

-The LLCC Foundation awards over $400,000 worth of scholarships each year!
+The LLCC Foundation awards over $440,000 worth of scholarships each year!
 When can you apply?
-Dec.
-1-March 1 via our online application.
-For the online application, frequently asked questions and more, please visit: https://llccfoundation.org/scholarships.
-Stop by and see us in Menard Hall, Room 1214 and/or contact Michelle Burger, scholarship program and alumni services coordinator, at 217-786-4502 or Michelle.Burger@llcc.edu.
+Our annual, online scholarship application is available Dec.
+1-March 1 for the upcoming academic year.
+The Foundation office is located in Menard Hall, Room 1214.
+Questions?
+Contact Michelle Burger, scholarship program and alumni services coordinator, at 217-786-4502 or Michelle.Burger@llcc.edu.

 As part of LLCC’s commitment to providing a safe learning environment for students, LLCC offers prevention and awareness programming, bystander intervention trainings, safety trainings and resources focused on preventing and responding to sexual violence.
 LLCC’s compliance and prevention coordinator provides programming aimed at effectively preventing and responding to sexual violence through increasing awareness of such crimes and connecting survivors to information on their rights and options for support.
-More information can be obtained by calling the compliance and prevention coordinator at 217-786-4682.
+More information can be obtained by calling the compliance and prevention coordinator at 217-786-3426 or visiting the LLCC Sexual Violence Resource webpage.

 To help students feel empowered to respond to physical threats to their safety, the LLCC Police Department offers the Rape Aggression Defense (RAD) course.
 RAD classes are held on campus periodically throughout the semesters and focus on teaching students self-defense moves.
 More information about RAD classes can be obtained by calling the LLCC Police Department at 217-786-2278.

 The LLCC Office of Student Success provides information, resources and options through their confidential advisors.
 Confidential advisors can provide students with connections to community organizations that provide crisis intervention, support and information to those effected by sexual violence.
-Please contact LLCC confidential advisors at 217-786-2598 for more information.
-Resources, awareness information and more are also available at www.llcc.edu/sexual-violence-resources.
+Please contact LLCC confidential advisors at 217-786-2590 for more information.

 The LLCC Police Department will issue citations for violations of this policy.
 Fines are as follows: